Planning a trip to Italy can go one of two ways.

 OR

-Only to discover that once you arrive in the country, you have completely forgotten to consider the things that you shouldn’t do.
+Only to discover that once you arrive in what can only be described as one of the most beautiful places in the world, you have completely forgotten to consider the things that you shouldn’t do.

 The Italian no-no’s.